 “Yes it is.
 I’m sorry, I’ll turn it off and put it away.”

 “Can I see it?
 These things are evolving quickly.
 I’m an engineer, I know exactly how it works.
 I also know how to turn it off.”

-And with one large stomp of his size 14+ boot, he destroyed the toy, shattering it into thousands of pieces, and bent in half the 2 AA batteries that powered it.
+And with one large stomp of his size 14 boot, he destroyed the toy, shattering it into thousands of pieces, and bent in half the 2 double A batteries that powered it.

 My reaction wasn’t so calm.
 No, I played it up in a way that’d make any acting coach proud.
 I snapped.
 I gave the performance of my life.

 “What the hell did you do to my brand new phone?
 IT HAS ALL MY NUMBERS IN IT!”